mYashavanth/mYashavanth/README.md

 <hr>

 Hello there, Folks!
-I'm Md Afsar, a dedicated Full Stack Web Developer with a penchant for crafting digital solutions that elevate everyday experiences.
+I'm Yashavantha M, a dedicated Full Stack Web Developer with a penchant for crafting digital solutions that elevate everyday experiences.
 I thrive on engaging projects that push the boundaries of my knowledge and skills.
 Proficient in the MERN stack, I specialize in JavaScript for web development, delivering comprehensive solutions as a Full Stack Developer.
 I'm eagerly seeking compelling and challenging opportunities in the field.

 <img src="https://user-images.githubusercontent.com/73097560/115834477-dbab4500-a447-11eb-908a-139a6edaec5c.gif">